Toxic epidermal necrolysis in Adult

 SJS is characterized by involvement of detached and detachable skin that is less than 10% of body surface area (BSA), while TEN involves greater than 30% BSA.
 SJS-TEN overlap occurs when 10%-30% BSA is involved.
 Note that SJS can rapidly evolve into TEN, and both can have an unpredictable clinical course.

 Investigations over the past decade have provided strong evidence that SJS and TEN are secondary to the host's inability to detoxify the culprit drug and its metabolites.
 This results in a cell-mediated immune response that activates cytotoxic T-cells and induces keratinocyte apoptosis via cell surface death receptor signaling.
 The primary medications most frequently implicated include allopurinol, NSAIDs, antibiotics, and anticonvulsants.
+Newer culprits include the immune checkpoint inhibitors and enfortumab vedotin.
 Additional causes, albeit rare, include immunizations and infections.

 SJS/TEN can affect all ages and races, with a slight preponderance seen in women (1.5:1) and an increasing incidence with age.
 Studies have linked certain HLA haplotypes and genetic p450 polymorphisms to increased risk of SJS/TEN when exposed to specific medications.
-AIDS is associated with 1000-fold increase risk of SJS/TEN.
+AIDS is associated with a thousandfold increased risk of SJS/TEN.

 The onset of SJS/TEN occurs 1-3 weeks, and sometimes as long as 8 weeks, after the ingestion of the culprit medication.
 It is typically preceded by nonspecific prodromal symptoms followed by characteristic skin and mucosal lesions.